 9. Remove Data Formatting

 Data formatting is one of the most popular commands we use in Excel files.
 The Data formatting consists of background colors, adding borders, or changing the font style.
 All of these are in the data formatting segment.
 Because of this data formatting segment, your Excel file size can increase to some extent.
 To remove data formatting you need to follow the following steps.

-- First, select the entire dataset from where you want to remove the data formatting.
+- Select the entire dataset from where you want to remove the data formatting.

-- Then, go to the Home tab in the ribbon.
+- Go to the Home tab in the ribbon.

 - After that, select the Clear option from the Editing group.

 - It will remove all the formatting from your dataset.

 - Then, you will see some reduction in Excel file size.

 10. Compress File